 Made in small batches in Eugene, Oregon using organic alcohol, our organic chaparral extract is made with care and quality.
 This liquid extract is intensely bitter and astringent and is recommended to be taken in water or juice.
 Chaparral extract can be added to homemade mouthwashes, throat sprays, and herbal soaks.
 Likewise, chaparral tincture can be blended with spilanthes extract or Oregon grape root extract.

-Ingredients Organic grain alcohol, chaparral leaf, and distilled water.
+Ingredients Organic grain alcohol, distilled water, and organic chaparral leaf.

 Precautions Not for use in pregnancy except under the supervision of a qualified healthcare practitioner.
 Consult a qualified healthcare practitioner before use if you have any history of liver or kidney disease.
-Discontinue use if nausea, fever, fatigue, or jaundice occur.
 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.